 This audience, which they represent alongside their organisations, includes investors, stakeholders, clients, customers, and other groups keen on exploring the ideas you and your participants will be exchanging throughout your event.

 What key takeaways should participants leave with?

-Focusing on the ‘what’ at this point, we’d like to remind you that, while lessons are the key to growth, reason turns the key.
+Focusing on the ‘what’ at this point, we’d like to remind you that while lessons are the key to growth, reason turns the key.

 Solutions and troubleshooting tips are typically the most sought ideas at physical and virtual roundtables alike, but many roundtable organisers don’t realise there’s more value to be had.
 Recommendations and similar insights only scratch the surface.

 Understanding the rationale behind these observations is critical to applying newfound knowledge efficiently.
-The effectiveness of your virtual roundtable rests heavily on exploring the basis of your participants’ strategies for resolving the issues they face in their organisations.
+The effectiveness of virtual roundtables rests heavily on exploring the basis of your participants’ strategies for resolving the issues they face in their organisations.
 It’s just like unlocking any door: it’s not enough to have the key; you have to turn it to enter.

 Where should I look for a suitable moderator?

 The biggest challenge faced by organisers when planning virtual roundtables is ensuring all participants are comfortable enough to engage one another in a discussion.
 Without that comfort, maybe just one or two of your guests will command the discussion and, consequently, bury the ideas of other participants.